Frequently Asked Questions About Christianity, Answered Honestly!

 - "Distributing to the necessity of saints; given to hospitality".

 That is the exact same word [philox'enos] that is translated as "entertain strangers" in Hebrews 13:2.
-God is exhorting us to be friendly to strangers.
-As faithful Christians we are to have a gracious disposition and remain hospitable to all men.
-This is another way to present our bodies as a living sacrifice, holy and acceptable unto God, which is especially needful to those seeking leadership in the church (as Bishops, pastors or elders).
-God demands that they must be a lover of Hospitality (-Titus 1:8, 1st Timothy 3:2).
+God is exhorting Christians to be friendly to strangers.
+Because as faithful Christians we are to have a humble, gracious disposition, and remain hospitable to all.
+This is another way to present our bodies as a living sacrifice, holy and acceptable unto God, which is especially needful to those seeking leadership in the church (as Bishops, pastors, or elders).
+God demands that they must be a lover of Hospitality (Titus 1:8, 1st Timothy 3:2).
 He must be friendly to strangers, gracious to those who he is not really familiar with.
-He must have the selfless charity or love of Christ in showing hospitality to those who he may come upon such as wayfarers, visitors, travelers or strangers.
-As the prophets of old would treat piulgrims as honored guests.
+He must have the selfless charity or love of Christ in showing hospitality to those who he may come upon such as wayfarers, visitors, travelers, or strangers.
+As the prophets of old would treat pilgrims as honored guests.

 1st Thessalonians 4:16